leemotive/leemotive.github.io/js/ecma.md

   | Symbol | Throw a TypeError exception |
   | Object | 1.
 Let primValue be ?
 ToPrimitive(argument, hint Number).<br/> 2.
 Return ?
 ToNumber(primValue). |

+- ToInteger(argument)

+1. Let number be ?
+ToNumber(argument)
+2. If number is NaN, return +0
+3. If number is +0, -0, +∞, or -∞, return number
+4. Return the number value that is the same sign as number and whose magnitude is floor(abs(number))